shaktilucifer/redditCompiler/README.md

 - trying to pattern match the headers of listings
 - List filter and quick search based on previous searches
 - push notifications to help with upto date events
+- inspiration from hardwareswap.pro
+- try using react??